crocodyli/crocodyli/README.md

-# Olá, sou o Crocodyli :crocodile: !
+# Hello, I am Crocodyli :crocodile: !
-## Bem vindo ao meu perfi no GitHub 👋
+## Welcome to my GitHub profile 👋

-Atualmente atuo como pesquisador de Inteligência de Ameaças, realizando mapeamento de atores de ameaças e procurando identificar todos os seus tipos de táticas, técnicas e procedimentos utilizados em ataques.
+Currently, I work as a Threat Intelligence researcher, mapping threat actors and seeking to identify all their tactics, techniques, and procedures used in attacks.

-Além de atuar como pesquisador, sou palestrante e professor, ministrando cursos nas áreas de:
+In addition to working as a researcher, I am a speaker and instructor, teaching courses in the following areas:
-- Análise de Malware
+- Malware Analysis
-- DFIR (Forense e Resposta a Incidentes)
+- DFIR (Digital Forensics and Incident Response)
-- Investigações de ataques de Ransomware
+- Investigations of Ransomware Attacks
-- Forense Digital e
+- Digital Forensics
-- Inteligência de Ameaças
+- Threat Intelligence.

-## Repositórios interessantes
+## Interesting Repositories On my GitHub
-Para o meu Github, disponibilizei repostórios que podem ajudar no dia-a-dia dos pesquisadores, fornecendo desde ferramentas até mesmo o projeto de Ransomware-TTP, apresentando detalhes em portugues para as pessoas que trabalham com a língua portuguesa.
+I have made available repositories that can assist researchers in their day-to-day work, providing everything from tools to the ThreatActors-TTP project.

-## Contatos:
+## Contacts:

 <div>
 <a href="https://www.linkedin.com/in/caiquebarqueta/" target="_blank"><img loading="lazy" src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>